getto-systems/flight-auth-phoenix/README.md

 # flight-auth-phoenix

-auth module for getto/flight using phoenix.socket
+auth module for getto/flight using phoenix

 # usage